-Cascading green waves with flashes of purple and red against a midnight blue sky: since I was a child, I was obsessed with the idea of one day seeing the Northern lights, even before I knew anything about what caused them.
+Endless green waves with flashes of purple and red against a pitch-black sky: since I was a child, I was obsessed with the idea of one day seeing the Northern lights.
+I had no idea why they happened; I just knew I wanted to see it with my own eyes.

-Flash forward to age 26, when I finally decided to make this dream a reality when I saw some shockingly cheap roundtrip tickets to Sweden (I guess very few people try to swap the cold of NYC for the cold of Stockholm).
+Flash forward more than twenty years.
+I finally decided to make this dream a reality when I saw some shockingly cheap roundtrip tickets from New York City to Stockholm… (I guess very few people try to swap the cold of NYC for the cold of Stockholm).

 Table of Contents